Advanced Scope Usage

 (doors.AClick{

-Indicator: doors.IndicatorOnlyAttr("aria-busy", "true"),
+Indicator: doors.IndicateAttr("aria-busy", "true"),

-// now the event needs to go through two scopes
+// Now the event needs to go through two scopes.

 On: func(ctx context.Context, _ doors.RequestPointer) bool {

-l.update(ctx, driver.Place{})
+l.selected.Update(ctx, driver.Place{})

 return true